TheOpenSourceNinja/Markov-Comic-Generator/README.md

 In the case of shared dialog (e.g. two or more characters say the same thing at the same time), a separate copy of the dialog should be given to each character on two consecutive lines.

-This program will strip asterisks, forward slashes, and underscores from around individual words.
-However, it is recommended for the purpose of accurate transcription that emphasis be added to words in the following ways:
+Emphasis can be added in the following ways:

 * \*asterisks\* surrounding a word represent bold text
 * /forward slashes/ surrounding a word represent italic text